GoogleCloudPlatform/community/tutorials/gke-workload-id-clientserver/index.md

 ### Reconfigure the client to use the Google-issued identity

-In the file `client/k-project/project-details.yaml` change the value of an environment variable from:

-    IDENTITY: cluster

-to:

-    IDENTITY: google

-You can see in the client program a switch statement that builds an authenticated HTTP client using a mechanism using the credential provided by the metadata server.
+The `main.go` client program contains a switch statement that builds an authenticated HTTP client using the credential provided by the metadata server.
+In this section, you change an environment variable and then update the client configuration.

+1. In the `client/k-project/project-details.yaml` file, change the value of an environment variable from `IDENTITY: cluster` to `IDENTITY: google` and save the change.

-Update the client configuration after saving the change:
+1. Update the client configuration:

         kubectl delete configmap client-config -n id-namespace
         kubectl delete pod auth-client -n id-namespace
         kubectl apply -k client/k-project

+### Add the Google Cloud service account to the invoker policy

-### Add the associated GCP service-account to the invoker policy for the Cloud Run Service
+1. Add the associated Google Cloud service account to the invoker policy for the Cloud Run service:

         gcloud run services add-iam-policy-binding --role=roles/run.invoker --member serviceAccount:gke-gsa@$PROJECT.iam.gserviceaccount.com auth-server

 In the client workload configured to use the Google-issued identity, the HTTP client does not use the projected token as the header, but instead reads an ID token from the metadataserver made available at this URL:

     http://metadata/computeMetadata/v1/instance/service-accounts/default/identity